OrigamiKing3612/Terminal-Kingdom/README.md

 > You can find it [here](https://swift.org/download/).
 (I hope to fix this one day)
 1. Download the newest version from the releases.
 2. Extract the zip file.
-3. Run the `adventure` executable.
+3. Run the `TerminalKingdom` executable.

 ## How to Play
 - Use the wasd or arrow keys to navigate.